Salutations45/expr-eval/README.md

 ```
 #### Constants

-The parser also includes a number of pre-defined constants that can be used in expressions.
+The parser also includes pre-defined constants that can be used in expressions.
 These are shown
 in the table below:

 Constant     | Description
 :----------- | :----------
-E            | The value of `Math.E` from your JavaScript runtime
 PI           | The value of `Math.PI` from your JavaScript runtime
 true         | Logical `true` value
 false        | Logical `false` value